The Complete Face Shape and Haircut Guide

 Oval faces work well with most haircut styles

-What to avoid: Heavy bangs that cover your forehead can make your face look shorter and rounder than it is.
-If you want bangs, go for side-swept or textured versions.
+The one thing to avoid: Heavy, blunt bangs that cover your entire forehead.
+They make an oval face look shorter and rounder.
+If you want bangs, go side-swept or textured so your forehead still gets some visibility.

 Round Face

-• Fades or short sides that slim the face
+• Clean fades or short sides that slim the overall silhouette

-• Longer styles that fall past the chin
+• Longer styles that fall past the chin, drawing the eye downward

-What to avoid: Round, bulky styles that add width.
-Chin-length cuts that end at the widest part of your face.
-Very short all-over buzz cuts that emphasize roundness.
+What to skip: Round, puffy styles that add width at the sides.
+Chin-length cuts that end at the widest point of your face (this literally highlights the roundness).
+Very short all-over buzz cuts that emphasize the circular shape.

 Square Face